deductionlab/deductionlab.github.io/_posts/2020-09-03-bussproofs-example.md

 # Bussproofs Example

-Here is a proof tree:
+Here is an example proof tree drawn with `bussproofs`:

 \begin{prooftree}
       \AxiomC{}